kitmi/jacaranda/packages/types/README.md

 Note: if preProcess or postProcess is async function, sanitize_ should be called instead of sanitize

+See `@kitmi/validators` for semantic validation.

+### Notes

+- Object sanitization

+Use `keepUnsanitized` for keeping those entries not defined in the object schema.

 ## License
 - MIT
 - Copyright (c) 2023 KITMI PTY LTD